What Is PPO Health Insurance?

 How much does a PPO plan cost?

-The average cost of a PPO health insurance plan is $662 per month.
+The average cost of a is $662 per month.

 Graph showing the cost of PPO plans vs. other network types